 -

-You can register to vote for federal, state and local elections by visiting your county, city or township clerk's office, at a voter registration drive, online at Michigan.gov/vote, by mail, or at a Secretary of State self-service station.
+You can register to vote for federal, state and local elections by visiting your county, city or township clerk's office, at a voter registration drive, online at Michigan.gov/Vote, by mail, or at a Secretary of State self-service station.
 Eligible citizens will be registered to vote automatically anytime they complete a Michigan driver's license or ID transaction at a Secretary of State office, unless they opt-out.
-In addition, specific agencies providing services through the Department of Human Services, the Department of Community Health and the Department of Career Development offer voter registration services to their clients.
+In addition, the Department of Human Services offers voter registration services to their clients.
 Military recruitment centers also provide voter registration services

 -